Upgrades

 - Initialize new PostgreSQL data directory

-- for RedHat based: on the Primary only
+- for RedHat based: on the primary only

 - Copy files specified in the

-variable (optional)- Notes: for example, it may be necessary for Postgres Full-Text Search (FTS) files
+upgrade_copy_files_to_all_servervariable [optional]- Notes: for example, it may be necessary for Postgres Full-Text Search (FTS) files

 - Schema compatibility check